apache/mynewt-site/docs/os/core_os/sanity/sanity.md

 * Sanity Watchdog

-The _Internal Watchdog_ is a typically a MCU watchdog, which is tickled in the core of the OS.
+The _Internal Watchdog_ is typically an MCU watchdog, which is tickled in the core of the OS.
 The internal watchdog is tickled frequently, and is meant to be an indicator the OS is running.

 The _External Watchdog_ is a watchdog that's typically run slower.
-The purpose of an external watchdog is to provide the system with a hard reset when it has lost it's mind.
+The purpose of an external watchdog is to provide the system with a hard reset when it has lost its mind.

 The _Sanity Watchdog_ is the least frequently run watchdog, and is meant as an application watchdog.